hrhirha/boot2root/writeup1.md

     0x08048b5b <+19>:    call   0x8048fd8 <read_six_numbers>
     ...
 ```
-Then it checks that the first number is 1, if not explode_bomb is called
+Then it checks that the first number is 1, if not `explode_bomb` is called and the program exits.
 ```
 0x08048b63 <+27>:    cmp    DWORD PTR [ebp-0x18],0x1
 0x08048b67 <+31>:    je     0x8048b6e <phase_2+38>
 0x08048b69 <+33>:    call   0x80494fc <explode_bomb>
 ```
-after that it enters a loop, and checks that the product of each number (esi+ebx*4-0x4) with the index
+after that it enters a loop, and checks that the product of each number `esi+ebx*4-0x4` with the index
-of the next (ebx+0x1) equals the next number(esi+ebx*4); indexes start at 1
+of the next `ebx+0x1` equals the next number `esi+ebx*4`.

+> Note: indexes start at 1

 ```
 0x08048b6e <+38>:    mov    ebx,0x1